Monstrous (2022) Review

 While it’s not the simple creature feature you might be expecting, or the more complex psychological horror it could have been, Monstrous still works well enough to be worth a watch.
 Between Ricci’s performance and the story’s interesting turns, there’s plenty here to keep you watching.

-Screen Media will release Monstrous in theaters and on VOD and Digital platforms on May 13th.
+Screen Media will release Monstrous in theatres and on VOD and Digital platforms on May 13th.
 You can check their website for more information.
 And if that wasn’t monstrous enough, check out these suggestions from FilmTagger.